 Offline transactions will be processed automatically by terminals and registered onto the global blockchain file once Internet connection is restored to one terminal or another.

-Exploiting cold transaction queues to spend more money than what you have in your BCS wallet(s) is eventually a felony and superusers will intervene and program a repayment plan associated to your wallets.
+Exploiting cold transaction queues to spend more money than what you have in your LC wallet(s) is eventually a felony and superusers will intervene and program a repayment plan associated to your wallets.
 Crime does not pay.

 What if Internet and electricity are down for prolonged periods of time like months or years?

-In that case societal stratification collapses back to a hunter gatherer type society, not just because the BCS cannot operate properly offline for extended periods of times, but also because all our society and technology is based on continuous exchange of information, if that stream of information or energy collapses, then a lot of our technical advances collapse with it too, not just the currency.
+In that case societal stratification collapses back to a hunter gatherer type society, not just because the LC cannot operate properly offline for extended periods of times, but also because all our society and technology is based on continuous exchange of information, if that stream of information or energy collapses, then a lot of our technical advances collapse with it too, not just the currency.

 The societal efforts shall go into restoring Internet connection first.
 Using paper currency to operate all financial transactions will work in an offline world for sure but it is unpractical (like horseback VS car example earlier on).